bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 cat test.txt

 ```
-To add content to empty file you need to open test.txt in 'nano'. text editor for linux command line.
-To see and modify the content (feasible only with files with few content).
+To add content to an empty file you need to open test.txt in 'nano'.
+It's a text editor for Linux command line.
+To see and modify the content (feasible only with files with little content).

 ```
-nano test.txt #type texts and press control+x. it will be saved.
+nano test.txt # type texts and press control+x. it will be saved.

 `````
-What we will do now is redirect the output of ls command to a file.
+Now we will redirect the output of our 'ls' command to a file.

 ```
 ls > ls.txt